Iriomote cat: Influence on research

-Yon was the first Iriomote cat to be kept for an extended period of time, the only to be saved after an accident, and the first to go through rehabilitation.
+Yon was the first Iriomote cat to be kept for an extended period of time, the only one to be saved after an accident, and the first to go through rehabilitation.
 Other Iriomote cats that were rescued either died immediately or shortly after being brought in for care.

 Though he was never returned to the wild, the recorded observations of Yon are extremely important regarding Iriomote cat preservation.
 Every day, records were taken including what he did at what time, weight, and anything else of note.
-Because of difficulties in researching Iriomote cats in the wild, observations of Yon are currently the best example of the cats' natural behavior.
+Because of difficulties in researching Iriomote cats in the wild, observations of Yon are currently the best example of the cats' natural behaviour.
 There are also very few cases of the cats being cared for by people, so records of his health care may help injured and sick Iriomote cats in the future.

 In culture

 In July 2010, the Taketomi Tourist Association invited residents to create a design for a local mascot.
 A Komi Elementary School sixth grader's design, which was based on the Iriomote cat, was chosen.
 The island of Iriomote is pictured on the mascot's chest.
 It was named in the same manner it was designed; in August 2010, the name "Pikaryaa" (ピカリャ～) was chosen based on the submission of an Ishigaki resident who drew inspiration from the local nickname of the cat, yamapikaryaa.

 The town of Taketomi initiated an "Iriomote Wild Cat Day" (イリオモテヤマネコの日 (Iriomote Yamaneko no hi)) in 2015.
 In July 2016, Taketomi signed a partnership with Tsushima based on their common endemic wild cats.
 Tsushima hosts the Tsushima cat, another leopard cat subspecies.

 The island also has several statues representing the Iriomote cat.
 In the south-east of the island, spanning across the Nakama River, the Nakama bridge is guarded on each side by two stone statues of the cat in various positions.
-And in 2017, the town of Taketomi revealed two new bronze statues, one in a rest area on the west coast of the Iriomote island, and the other at the beginning of a bridge in the North of the island.
+And in 2017, the town of Taketomi revealed two new bronze statues, one in a rest area on the west coast of Iriomote Island, and the other at the beginning of a bridge in the North of the island.

-The comedy manga series Azumanga Daioh and subsequent animated adaptation by Kiyohiko Azuma features an Iriomote kitten named Mayaa.
-As their class go on a school trip in Okinawa, the main characters decide to visit the Iriomote island where Sakaki bonds with Mayaa, and ends up raising it.

-In the manga series Tokyo Mew Mew by Reiko Yoshida and Mia Ikumi, the main characters get accidentally infused with the DNA of endangered species, giving them super powers.
-The heroine Ichigo Momomiya thus gets infused with the DNA of the Iriomote cat, allowing her to transform into a catgirl.